 All of this is to say, if you're having difficulties with your dog's behavior and you feel like all is lost, remember my story.
 And know that more often than not, what stands in the way becomes the way.
 Let these impediments to action with your dog advance your next action to achieve your goals together.

-The truth is, you have nothing to lose, everything to gain, and our time with our dogs is short.
-By leaning into the problems you want to change through learning and compassion, you may find you not only change your dog's life for the better, but like me, yours changes as well.
+The truth is, you have nothing to lose and everything to gain.
+Our time with our dogs is short.
+By leaning into the problems you want to change through learning and compassion, you may find you not only change your dog's life for the better, but like me, yours will change as well.